SyedAfrozPasha/Javascript/README.md

 React.JS
 --------

-1. How do you create/define a component in react?
+1. What is React.js?
-2. What is the purpose of `render()` method in react?
+2. What is Virtual DOM in react?
+3. Difference between React.js and other JS frameworks such as Angular or Vue.js?
+4. What is the main advantage of using React.js when compared to the other JS frameworks such as Angular or Vue.js? or Why React.js is better than Angular or Vue.js?
-3. Difference between `state` and `props` in react? or What is `state` and `props` in react?
+5. Difference between `state` and `props` in react? or What is `state` and `props` in react?
-4. How can we pass the props to a component in react?
-5. What is Pure functions/components in react?
 6. What is Higher Order Components (HOC) in react?
-7. What is Virtual DOM in react?
-8. How does react works internally?
+7. How does react works internally?
 (Virtual DOM)
-9. What are the advantages of React.js?
+8. What are the advantages of React.js?
+9. How do you create/define a component in react?
+10. What is the purpose of `render()` method in react?
+11. How can we pass the props to a component in react?
+12. What is Pure functions/components in react?
-10. What are the life cycle methods in react?
+13. What are the life cycle methods in react?
-11. For calling API's, which life cycle method of React.js should we use and why?
+14. For calling API's, which life cycle method of React.js should we use and why?
-12. What is JSX in react?
+15. What is JSX in react?
-13. What is stateful and stateless component in react?
+16. What is stateful and stateless component in react?
-14. What do you mean by `React.Component` and `React.PureComponent` syntax in react and when are they used?
+17. What do you mean by `React.Component` and `React.PureComponent` syntax in react and when are they used?
-15. What is the purpose of `super()` method in react?
+18. What is the purpose of `super()` method in react?
-16. What is Redux?
-17. Difference between React.js and other JS frameworks such as Angular or Vue.js?
-18. What is the main advantage of using React.js when compared to the other JS frameworks such as Angular or Vue.js? or Why React.js is better than Angular or Vue.js?
+19. Whether `this.setState()` in react is an asynchronous call or synchronous call?
-19. Explain MVC pattern?
+20. MVC: Explain MVC pattern?
+21. Redux: What is Redux?
-20. Explain any state management architecture (Flux, Redux or MobX)?
+22. Explain any state management architecture (Flux, Redux or MobX)?
-21. What is React.js?
-22. Whether `this.setState()` in react is an asynchronous call or synchronous call?

 Node.JS
 -------